nas5w/typeofnan-javascript-quizzes/content/questions/Array_Object/index.md

 order: 56
 date: Sun Oct 20 2019 14:33:16 GMT-0700 (Pacific Daylight Time)
 answers:
-  - filter()
-  - forEach()
+  - forEach() // correct
   - every()
   - concat()
 ---

-What is the function of Array object that runs through each element of the array?
+What of the following array methods is guaranteed to iterate through each element of an array?

 <!-- explanation -->

-forEach() calls a provided callback function once for each element in an array in ascending order.
-It is not invoked for index properties that have been deleted or are uninitialized.
+`forEach()` calls a provided callback function once for each element in an array in ascending order. `every()` will stop as soon as the provided function results in a falsey condition. `concat()` simple combines two arrays.